COVID-19 Information Read the Latest

 Your kidney transplant education guide has a section on vaccinations.
 But you should always ask your child's doctor about any scheduled shots or vaccines they need.

 Besides the surgery itself, the month after surgery is the most crucial time for your child.
-It's important that you stay in the Pittsburgh area so we can monitor your child and do follow-up testing.

 After being away from home for a while, your child probably can't wait to see their pet.
-But, pets carry germs and diseases that can make your child sick because of their condition and medications.

-If you have questions, concerns, or unexpected needs about your child's kidney transplant, contact our team at 412-692-5182.
+If you have questions or concerns about your child's kidney disease or transplant, call our team at 412-692-5182.